deco3500-2017/quarterlifecrisis/week12standup/readme.md

 ### Sebastian

--One testing session for the gaming prototype -Ideation for Final Prototype
+*One testing session for the gaming prototype *Ideation for Final Prototype
--Sketches for the Final Prototype
+*Sketches for the Final Prototype
--Small sample web application to represent prototype
+*Small sample web application to represent prototype